 Workers’ compensation cases can be quite complicated.
 Injured workers’ already have enough to deal with from their injuries.
 Dealing with insurance paperwork and medical bills on top of that only adds to the burden.
-The ironworker’s attorneys at the Law Offices of Jeffrey S. Glassman can make it much easier.
+The ironworker’s attorneys at Jeffrey Glassman Injury Lawyers can make it much easier.
 Our law firm makes sure that you receive full and fair compensation and ensure insurance companies don’t take advantage of you.
 This is especially important when your injuries are serious and result in permanent disability or impairment.

 We take quick action and file claims with the Department of Industrial accidents when your claim is denied.
 It’s not unusual for an employer or its workers’ compensation insurance carrier to reject a claim or argue that an injured worker’s injuries are due to something outside of work